harness/developer-hub/docs/chaos-engineering/integrations/chaos-ff.md

 	Selecting these options takes you to Chaos Studio without saving your work.

-1. Select the experiment you want to run in this pipeline step, and then select **Add to Pipeline**.
+1. Select the experiment you want to run in this step, and then select **Add to Pipeline**.

 1. Back on the Configure Chaos Experiment screen, enter the **Expected Resilience Score** for this experiment.